Project Charter: Guide With Examples and Template

 Project charter vs. project plan: What’s the difference?

-Easy to confuse, the project charter and project plan share similarities but serve different purposes.
+Easy to confuse, the project charter and project management plan share similarities but serve different purposes.

-The project charter is a high-level strategic overview that seeks to lay out the terms of the project, along with other key details such as relevant stakeholder information.
-It provides the parameters within which your team must operate in order for the project to be a success.
+From my experience, the project charter is a high-level strategic overview that seeks to lay out the terms of the project, along with other key details such as relevant stakeholder information.
+It’s what I rely on to provide the parameters within which my team must operate in order for the project to be a success.

 A project charter is typically created at the initiation stage of the project.
-When pitching a project, the project charter helps stakeholders understand the rationale behind the project and its potential value.
+When I pitch a project, the project charter helps stakeholders understand the rationale behind the project and its potential value.

 The project plan is more of a nuts-and-bolts outline that explains how you’ll go about executing the project on a tactical level.
 It is developed after the project charter has been approved.
 In the project plan, there should be a greater emphasis on specific actions, processes, and workflows that will help you complete your work efficiently and to a high standard.